 Similar to how we can’t drink salt water because it dehydrates us, insects can’t come into contact with salt.
 Insects are also much smaller, meaning they have less water to begin with, and it takes a lot less salt to fully dehydrate them.

-Soft-bodied insects such as slugs are especially sensitive to this because they don’t have any real protective layer between the salt and their vital cells.
+Soft-bodied insects such as slugs and snails are especially sensitive to this because they don’t have any real protective layer between the salt and their vital cells.
 Hard-bodied insects such as ants, which have an exoskeleton to protect them, are also vulnerable, although not quite as much.
 The coarse salt scratches the exoskeleton and creates holes in their armor, which then exposes the water in the insect’s body, allowing the salt to do its job.

 Are there any dangers to using Epsom salt?